 - Faster resolution of customer issues – By direct interaction or collaborating the browser together with customers, agents acquire first-hand knowledge and offer faster solutions than reactive channels significantly improved first contact resolution rates.

 - Streamlined customer support in real time – Direct interactions have a great impact on customer satisfaction.
-With the co-browsing solution, customers can experience real time live support and get assistance instantly.
+With the co-browsing solution, customers can be assisted instant and resolve the issues in first contact itself.

 5. Enhance your social presence